FitzwilliamMuseum/ahrc-linking-islands/_events/2020-03-05-st-johns-college.md

 ### Tentative schedule

 *5th March:* 10am - 4pm at St John's College.
 More formal presentations from our American guests and some of the UK participants.
-*6th March:* 10am - 4pm at the Fitzwilliam Museum.
+*6th March:* 10am - 4pm at St Edmund's College.
 This will be workshop style.

 Full details to follow.
 If you can only attend for some of the time, that is absolutely fine!